 Area 1: Theoretical & Empirical

 Theoretical and empirical research topics that aim to define the foundation of VIS as a scientific subject.

 Building systems, algorithms for rendering, and alternate input and output modalities.

 The design of visual representations and interaction techniques for different types of data, users, and visualization tasks.

 Algorithms and techniques that transform data from one form to another to enable effective and efficient visual mapping as required by the intended visual representations.

 Area 6: Analytics & Decisions

-Full papers accepted to IEEE VIS will appear in a special issue of the IEEE Transactions on Visualization and Computer Graphics (TVCG) and will be indexed in IEEE Xplore.
-IEEE VIS is currently investigating the alternative publishing of accepted papers in an Open Access Journal, such as IEEE Open Journal of the Computer Society (OJ-CS), to provide compliance with Plan S.
+Publication Venue Full papers accepted to IEEE VIS will appear in a special issue of the IEEE Transactions on Visualization and Computer Graphics (TVCG) and will be indexed in IEEE Xplore.
+Plan S has provided verbal approval of IEEE’s hybrid journal portfolio, including TVCG, for transformative status, allowing TVCG to accept articles from authors whose funders require Plan S compliance.

 Submission Guidelines and Reviewing Criteria